 I conducted 30 interviews with entrepreneurs, travelers and architects whose common connector was making the most of their 30,000 days.
 From the creative bursts to stagnant growth, I wanted to hear about what drove them to strike out on their own and do something completely special.
 From interview to script, I tried to understand their personalities and what path they took to their professions.
 I outlined their core beliefs to communicate the identity they have carved out in the world and how they view their place in life.

 "I had a ball.
 I was too excited to wait until morning to get started.
 By sunrise, I was half exhausted because I was chomping at the bit early."

-Crucial to each 30,000 series was a compelling story framed by beautiful visuals.
-I approached scripting with a fascination in how motion could highlight the detailed anecdotes to the big picture perspective of each profile.
+Crucial to each 30,000 video was a compelling story framed by beautiful visuals.
+I approached scripting with a fascination in how motion could highlight the detailed anecdotes to drawout the big picture perspective of each profile.

-For back-to-land architect living off the grid in Northern California's Redwood Forrest, it was his relationship to wood and how he built structures where glass, steel and wood all infused into one.
-For the entrepreneurial baker, it was a poetic appreciation for the journey a grain follows from seed to coming out of the oven.
-Regardless of the person, at the core of their story were themes that could create strong narratives for engaging content.
+For the back-to-land architect living off the grid in Northern California's Redwood forests, it was his relationship to wood and how he built structures where glass, steel and wood all infused into one.
+For the San Francisco architect, it was the poetry in reclaiming a flailing property and breathing new life into it.
+Regardless of the person, there was a passion and creative streak I wanted to bring out to inspire viewers.

-The client requested each story focus on sustainable thinking.
-Not only were these people creating unique and interesting art, they were doing it in a way that focused on a future where others could do the same.
-Understanding environmentally responsible approaches, the ideas were presented as large, but the carbon footprints were small.
+Each 30,000 story also focused on sustainable thinking.
+Not only were these people creating unique and interesting things, they were doing it in a way that focused on a future where others could do the same.
+Understanding environmentally responsible approaches, each person's ideas were presented in the larger than life dreams, but with carbon footprints that were small.

 "I was looking for a way to have a living where I was a harmonious part of the ecosystem.
 It almost got to me as a way of a spiritual calling."